-Louisville Cerebral Palsy Lawsuit Attorneys
+Louisville Cerebral Palsy Attorneys

-Does your child have cerebral palsy and you believe it is the result of a birth injury?
-Dolt, Thompson, Shepherd & Conway, PSC can talk to you about the advisability of bringing a cerebral palsy lawsuit against negligent health care providers.
-Cerebral palsy is a birth defect that happens to a baby’s brain before, during, or immediately after delivery, and can result from lack of oxygen to the brain.
+If your child has been diagnosed with cerebral palsy and you believe it is the result of a birth injury, Dolt, Thompson, Shepherd & Conway, PSC can talk to you about the advisability of bringing a lawsuit against negligent health care providers.
+Our team of Louisville medical malpractice lawyers have extensive experience handling birth injury cases including cerebral palsy.

-What is Cerebral Palsy?
+What Is Cerebral Palsy?

 Although this condition affects motor skills, it is caused by abnormal brain development, and can occur as a result of a brain injury.
-This condition is rare and chronic, though there are treatments available to support children and adults living with cerebral palsy.
+This condition is chronic, though there are treatments available to support those living with cerebral palsy.

 Can Cerebral Palsy Develop During Childbirth?